genderfreak/FELDLayerForGodotInk/readme.md

 ## Installation

-This project requires [Ink](https://github.com/paulloz/godot-ink) and Godot Mono.
+This project requires [Godot Ink](https://github.com/paulloz/godot-ink) and Godot Mono.
 See their respective installation and usage guides.

 ## Usage